Beijing National Day School

 Beijing National Day School (BNDS; 北京市十一学校; lit.
 'Beijing City Ten One School') is a district-level public secondary school in Haidian, Beijing, China.
 The school is supervised by the Beijing City Haidian District Education Committee.
 The term "National Day" in the school's English name refers to "October 1," the national public holiday, as mentioned in its Chinese-language name.

 The school provides national curriculum and international curriculum (AP, IB DP, A-Level).

 History

 The school was formerly the New Beijing Ten One Primary School (北京十一小学) established in 1952 and was renamed Beijing City Ten One School in 1962.

 The school started to implement the public-owned and private-run model in 1993.
 In 2009, the school returned to public-run.

 In 2013, the school's international program received International Baccalaureate accreditation.

-In 2025, Beijing National Day School held the second edition of the International Olympiad in Artificial Intelligence, held from August 2 to 9.
+In 2025, Beijing National Day School hosted the second edition of the International Olympiad in Artificial Intelligence from August 2 to 9.